Nathan Tschohl Nathan Tschohl

 • Start off slow.
 Control your heart rate.
 Build into it.
 This is 9 minutes not 9 seconds.

 • You get to breath every stroke so you don’t need to worry about breathing - it just happens as a part of the stroke.
+One eye in, one eye out when you breath.
+The less head movement the better, as the head leads your body.

 • You will know you are in great swimming shape when you complete the PST, go a best time in the swim, and say, “I felt like I wasn’t even trying on the swim.”
 That’s where you want to get to.
 I hear this time and time again from candidates.